lemlac/mulem/docs/reference.md

 ### Virtual Types (`virt`)

-A `virt` is an abstract interface — a named contract with no data.
+A `virt` is an abstract interface &mdash; a named contract with no data.
 It is equivalent to a trait or interface in other languages.

 ```mu
 MyVirtual :: virt